mgeeky/ThreadStackSpoofer/README.md

 [Nighthawk - Thread Stack Spoofing](https://vimeo.com/581861665)

+This implementation along with my [ShellcodeFluctuation](https://github.com/mgeeky/ShellcodeFluctuation) brings Offensive Security community sample implementations to catch up on the offering made by commercial C2 products, so that we can do no worse in our Red Team toolings. 💪

 ## How it works?

 This program performs self-injection shellcode (roughly via classic `VirtualAlloc` + `memcpy` + `CreateThread`).